Runscope/flask-googleauth/README.rst

    this is currently the only way to invalidate their existing sessions.)
 2. Require auth for all endpoints in an app, by adding required=True to the auth object constructor.
+3. Adds /auth/ endpoint, which can be used with the nginx module http_auth_request to authenticate other endpoints outside Flask. /auth/ returns a 200 OK response if the user's session can be authenticated, and 401 Unauthorized if it cannot.

 Feature requests for Runscope fork